 The doctor or nurse at the clinic can discuss this with you and help you tell your partners without letting them know it's you who has the virus.

 Treatment for genital herpes

-There's no cure, but treatment from the sexual health clinic can help.
+There's no cure.
+Symptoms clear up by themselves but the blisters can come back (an outbreak).
+Treatment from a sexual health clinic can help.

 You may be prescribed:

 - antiviral medicine to stop the symptoms getting worse - you need to start taking this within 5 days of the symptoms appearing